petrokvitka/amulet_anomaly_detection/README.md

     - numerous MFCCs for the training
   - :page_facing_up: list of paths to the created MFCCs

+An example output of this script can be seen on [Kaggle](https://www.kaggle.com/petrokvitka/mfccsmotor).

 After the data set is prepared for the training, the next script can be run with the following command:
 `python train_dcgan.py --help`